A Closer Look at Platelet Rich Plasma Injections

-How does PRP Pair with Stem Cell Therapy?
+How does PRP Pair with other regenerative Therapies?

-PRP injections and stem cell therapy may be performed as two separate treatments, however, it is common to receive a PRP injection either during or after stem cell therapy.
-A PRP injection adds activating growth factors to stem cells and positively influences them in differentiation.
-Essentially, the PRP concentrate boosts the stem cells’ capabilities in regeneration.
+PRP, medicinal signaling cell, and structural support cell therapies may be performed as separate treatments, however, it is common to receive a PRP injection either during or after one of the other therapies as well.
+A PRP injection adds activating growth factors to other cells and positively influences them in the healing process.
+Essentially, the PRP concentrate boosts the capabilities of other regenerative therapies.